The Best Shoes for Travel

-For a casual sandal that can be dressed up with everyday outfits, I have really fallen in love Merrells (similar $85) or my Teva sandals (similar $49.95) are my go to.
+For a casual sandal that can be dressed up with everyday outfits, I personally like Merrells (similar $85), or my Teva sandals (similar $49.95) are my go-to.
 Bonus?
 The Tevas are also waterproof so they’re perfect to wear while swimming or at the beach.

 While I usually don’t pack high heels during international travel, sometimes you need to pack one pair of dress shoes for special occasions.
-Typically I opt for wedges because they are more comfortable to wear for a longer amount of time and they can be dressed up or dressed down.
+Typically I opt for low wedges (pictured below) because they are more comfortable to wear for a longer amount of time and they can be dressed up or dressed down.

 Like above, hiking shoes aren’t necessary for all kinds of travel but are definitely helpful if you plan to spend a lot of time outdoors hiking.
-My favorite hiking shoes are the Merrell All Out Crush ($90) have been terrific on our latest hikes.
+My favorite hiking shoes are the Merrell All Out Crush.
 They have an amazing grip that moves with your feet so you shouldn’t have to worry about twisting your ankle when trekking.

 My Teva Sandals are honestly one of the best purchases I’ve ever made.
 They’re waterproof, durable, and provide just enough support and grip when walking long distances.

-I don’t typically need dress shoes when traveling unless I am dining at a place that has a dress code or have an event to attend but I have always been a fan of Sperry’s shoes and these Sperry Loafers ($65-$100) prove me right once again.
-These are comfortable enough to wear for quite a few hours and can be worn with dress slacks, jeans, or shorts.
+I don’t typically need dress shoes when traveling unless I am dining at a place that has a dress code or have an event to attend but I have always been a fan of Sperry’s shoes.
+These Sperry Loafers are easy to pack and are comfortable enough to wear for quite a few hours and can be worn with dress slacks, jeans, or shorts.

 Other Tips for Comfort

 Supportive Insoles: Adding insoles not only help with arch support but heel support as well.
-We recommend Superfeet insoles ($29.95-$69.95) for stability, support, and all-day comfort.
+We recommend Superfeet insoles for stability, support, and all-day comfort.
 We have a set in our hiking shoes, tennis shoes, and even some of our dress shoes that have removable insoles.